0xNeffarion/CELO-Enhanced/README.md

 Game Watcher - Detects matches and provides you with a whole lot of information about you and the players involved in it:

     Displays the Ladder Rank, Level, Hours Played and the SteamID & Nickname of all the players;
-    CPM Counter (Clicks per Minute);
+    Your CPM Counter (Clicks per Minute);
     Players Factions;
-    Battle-Servers Ping.
+    Your Battle-Servers Ping.

-Replay Manager - Manage all your game replays and also do some nasty stuff with them:
+Replay Manager - Manage all your game replays and also do some cool stuff with them:

-    Replay ordering, deleting and renaming, filtering, all from a User-Interface;
+    Replay ordering, deleting and renaming, filtering, all from a easy to use User-Interface;
     Replay Version changing;
     Replay uploading directly to COH2.ORG (CoH2 only).